JTSkelton/rodgers/README.md

 4) To open in your browser, select index.html and open with the browser of your choice.

 ## Known Bugs
-1) Can't figure out how to get body and html CSS styles to correctly format for a gradient color change

 * No known bugs
 ## License